ang-uio/Textmine/README.md

-README.
-Full Day Workshop in Text Mining with Python
+## Full Day Workshop in Text Mining with Python
 The program for this workshop was adapted from Library Carpentry: Text & Data Mining: https://librarycarpentry.org/lc-tdm/index.html.